rossjturner/RAiSEHD/README.md

 # RAiSE HD: Lagrangian particle-based radio AGN model
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.5499909.svg)](https://doi.org/10.5281/zenodo.5499909)

 _Radio AGN in Semi-Analytic Environments_ (RAiSE) model for the expansion and evolution of the jets and lobes emanating from extraglactic supermassive black holes.
-The present release is the RAiSE HD (hydrodynamics) model which adapts Lagrangian particles from a single hydrodynamical simulation to the dynamics of the analytical theory to yield a physically-based magnetic field structure on both large and local scales.
+The RAiSE _HD_ (hydrodynamics) version of this model adapts Lagrangian particles from a hydrodynamical simulation to the dynamics from the analytical theory, yielding a physically-based magnetic field structure on both large and local scales.

 ## Installation